tarwn/lessthandot-hugo/blogs/content/posts/2012-11-26-java-training-day-1.md

 APK (Android Application Package), a variant of the Java archive format, is used for Android applications.[3]

-We compiled and ran some programs from the command line, it is amazing how many people have problems with the path and classpath variables to get it to work&#8230;but we all did and now we are allowed to use Eclipese or Netbeans instead
+We compiled and ran some programs from the command line, it is amazing how many people have problems with the path and classpath variables to get it to work…but we all did and now we are allowed to use Eclipese or Netbeans instead

 **Javadoc comments**